Close Icon

 Rise in UK staycation trend increases demand for self-catering holiday homes

-With research showing that the Great British staycation is fast becoming the holiday of choice, this could be the ideal time to invest in a holiday let.
+With research showing that the Great British staycation is as popular as ever, this could be the ideal time to invest in a holiday let.

 Short-term holiday lets tend to be more lucrative compared to long-term rentals.
 The weekly rate charged for holiday lets are significantly higher, which increases your income potential.